-Very much similar to the olfactory signals in sheep as well as other groups, bleating sounds function as the controlling cue for anticipating the feeding pattern.
+Like the olfactory signals in sheep and other groups, bleating sounds are the controlling cue for anticipating the feeding pattern.

-Bleating is a crucial aspect of the post-natal nursing and stimulation regime of the mother and young one bonding, communicating, and recognizing each other.
+Bleating is a crucial aspect of the mother and young one’s post-natal nursing and stimulation regime bonding, communicating, and recognizing each other.

-Vocalizations help both the dam and the lamb in facilitating and promoting mutual vocal recognition and filial bonding.
+Vocalizations help the dam and the lamb facilitate and promote mutual vocal recognition and filial bonding.

-The baaing is also used for contact communication between the mother and the young ones.
-The tone and pitch of the baaing help the dam recognize if the lamb is in distress and helps her in finding them.
+The baaing is also used to communicate between the mother and the young ones.
+The baa’s tone and pitch help the ewe recognize if the lamb is in distress and helps her find them.

-Sheep have an intricate social hierarchy made up of families, allies, rivals, and leaders as well as followers.
+Sheep have an intricate social hierarchy of families, allies, rivals, leaders, and followers.
 The next time you hear a sheep, hopefully, you will know a bit more about why it is making that noise.